Music dramatic performance - language, audience

 This module runs from 28 August to 15 December 2017 (16 weeks)

 Exchange applications are only for this period of studies.
-We encourage applicants to stay the whole term.
+We encourage applicants to stay the whole period.

 Applications are handled through The European Opera Academy .The deadline for submitting your application is 18 April 2017.
 To apply, click on the green "Apply"-button on the top right corner of this page.